 This stop is also well marked on the free Sleeping Bear Dunes maps provided at the visitor’s centers and some of the trailheads.

-In the nearby town of Glen Arbor, a whole restaurant is dedicated to all things cherry, an important agricultural product to this corner of Michigan.
+In the nearby town of Glen Arbor, a whole restaurant is dedicated to all things cherry, an important agricultural product in the areas around Sleeping Bear Dunes.

 This small corner of Michigan is the largest producer of cherries in the US!